 Mary of Bethany and her sister, Martha, are other named female disciples (Luke 10: 38-42; John 11; 12: 2).
 They called Jesus “The Teacher” (John 11: 28) - an expression even the complementarian author Andreas Köstenberger acknowledges shows Jesus was their rabbi.
 He says: “The fact the expression is used here by a woman ... is significant.
 Whereas contemporary rabbis regularly refused to instruct women, Jesus took a radically different approach.”(4) In Luke’s Gospel, Mary sat at Jesus’ feet as a learner (10: 39): To sit in quietness and full submission is the posture of a disciple (see 1 Timothy 2: 11).

 A significant discipleship incident occurred when Jesus’ mother and brothers came to him (Matthew 12: 46-50; Mark 3: 31-35; Luke 8: 19-21).
 Matthew tells us that someone said to Jesus, “Your mother and your brothers are standing outside, wanting to speak to you.”
 Jesus, “Pointing to his disciples” replied, “whoever does the will of my Father in heaven is my brother and sister and mother.”
-This positions discipleship around those carrying out God’s will, or for Luke, those “who hear God’s word and put it into practice” (8: 21 NIV).
+This positions discipleship around those carrying out God’s will.
 This is something that women frequently exemplify.

 Women as leaders